tylern4/clasqaDB/README.md

     * `Misc`: miscellaneous defect, documented as comment
   * if a comment is included, it will be printed after the defect bits, following the `::` delimiter
+* the script `bin/makeLatexTables.sh` was used to generate tables for the RGA common analysis note

 ### JSON files
-A file which can be read by code, stored in `qa.*/qaTree.json`
+The QADB itself is stored as a JSON file in `qa.*/qaTree.json`
 * the format of this file is like a tree:
 ```
 qaTree.json ─┬─ run number 1